YouKnow74/StadiumSpotter-FE/README.md

 - Create a `README.md` file that explains your app to the world.(completed)
 - Include ERD of your project idea.(completed)
 - Include wireframes or link to wireframes.(completed)
-- Include link to your trello board.()
+- Include link to your trello board.(completed)
-- Users' board and stories.
+- Users' board and stories. (completed)
-- Link to your deployed application.
+- Link to your deployed application. (completed)

 ### Readme Requirements
 Don't underestimate the value of a well crafted README.md.
 The README.md introduces your project to prospective employers and forms their first impression of your work!
 Include the following sections within the README.md:
-  ☐ App Title: Contains a description of what the app does and optional background info.
-  ☐ Screenshot(s): A screenshot of your app's landing page and any other screenshots of interest.
-  ☐ Technologies Used: List of the technologies used.
+  ☐ App Title: Contains a description of what the app does and optional background info.(completed) ☐ Screenshot(s): A screenshot of your app's landing page and any other screenshots of interest. (in the progress) ☐ Technologies Used: List of the technologies used. (dependencies list included, mongoosdb, testing emails for testing purporse, e-mails for some team members)
-  ☐ Planned future enhancements for the application.
+  ☐ Planned future enhancements for the application. (search option and more payment methods)

 ### Technical Requirements